wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ## Resources

-This article was the result of consulting several sources of information.
+This article was the result of consulting several sources of information:

 Explanation of gpg program parameters are at:
 <a target="_blank" href="https://www.gnupg.org/documentation/manuals/gnupg/GPG-Input-and-Output.html">https://www.gnupg.org/documentation/manuals/gnupg/GPG-Input-and-Output.html</a>